 Carpenter syndrome belongs to a group of rare genetic disorders known as “acrocephalopolysyndactyly” (ACPS) disorders.
 All forms of ACPS are characterized by premature closure of the fibrous joints (cranial sutures) between certain bones of the skull (craniosynostosis), causing the top of the head to appear pointed (acrocephaly); webbing or fusion (syndactyly) of certain fingers or toes (digits); and/or more than the normal number of digits (polydactyly).
 Carpenter syndrome is also known as ACPS type II.

 Primary findings associated with Carpenter syndrome include premature closure of the fibrous joints (cranial sutures) between particular bones in the skull (craniosynostosis), characteristic facial abnormalities, and/or malformations of the fingers and toes (digits).
-However, associated features may vary in range and severity from case to case, including among affected members of the same family (kindred).
+However, associated features may vary in range and severity from one person to another, even among affected members of the same family.

 Carpenter syndrome is also typically characterized by distinctive malformations of the fingers and toes (digits).
 Affected individuals have unusually short fingers and toes (brachydactyly) due to shortness or absence of the middle bones of the digits (middle phalanges).
 There may be partial fusion of the soft tissues (cutaneous syndactyly) between certain fingers, particularly the third and fourth digits.
 Some individuals may also have partial fusion of soft tissues between certain toes.

-Carpenter syndrome is also commonly associated with more than the normal number of digits (polydactyly).
+Some affected individuals may also have more than the normal number of digits (polydactyly).
 In most cases, affected individuals have additional (supernumerary) great toes (halluces) or second toes (preaxial polydactyly) that may also be webbed or partially fused.
 Less commonly, there may be additional fingers, such as duplication of the fifth fingers or “pinkies” (postaxial polydactyly).
 Those with the disorder may also have abnormal flexion (camptodactyly) and deviation (clinodactyly) of certain fingers and/or a deformity in which the heels of the feet are turned inward (talipes varus).
 Additional abnormalities may also be present, including abnormal skin ridge patterns of the hands; deformity of the hip (coxa valga); it also may be present a malformation in which the knees are abnormally close together and the ankles are unusually far apart (genu valgum); and/or an abnormal curvature of the spine (kyphoscoliosis).

 Carpenter syndrome appears to affect males and females in relatively equal numbers.
-The disorder was originally described in the medical literature in 1901 (Carpenter G) in two sisters and one brother.
-However, Carpenter syndrome was not recognized as a distinct disease entity until 1966 (Temtamy SA).
-More than 60 cases of the disorder have been recorded.
+More than 70 cases of the disorder have been recorded.
 In 10 patients that had sequence analysis for the disease causing gene, homozygosity (two copies) for the same nonsense mutation, (a change in the DNA that causes a change in the protein) was found.
-This is indicative of a founder effect in patients of northern European descent which means that a high prevalence of a genetic disorder in an isolated or inbred population is due to the fact that many members of the population are derived from a common ancestor who had the disease causing mutation.
+This is indicative of a founder effect in patients of northern European descent, which means that a high prevalence of a genetic disorder in an isolated or inbred population is due to the fact that many members of the population are derived from a common ancestor who had the disease causing mutation.

 In most cases, the diagnosis is made or confirmed at or shortly after birth based upon a thorough clinical examination, identification of characteristic physical findings, and a variety of specialized tests.
 Such testing may include advanced imaging techniques, such as computerized tomography (CT) scanning or magnetic resonance imaging (MRI), or other diagnostic tests to help detect or characterize certain abnormalities that may be associated with the disorder (e.g., craniosynostosis, polysyndactyly, other skeletal abnormalities, hearing impairment, etc.).
 During CT scanning, a computer and x-rays are used to create a film showing cross-sectional images of internal structures.
 During MRI, a magnetic field and radio waves create detailed cross-sectional images of certain organs and tissues.